 Figure 2 Example spectral signatures of three minerals [2]

 This method of data capture can be used not only in a lab setting, but in aerial capture from planes or satellites.
 The Hyperion sensor, mounted aboard the Earth Observing-1 satellite, captured hyperspectral images of the Earth’s surface from space from 2000 to 2017 [4].
 Figure 1 displays the difference in spectral sensitivity between the NASA’s Hyperion sensor and Advanced Land Imager sensor, both present on the Earth Observing-1 satellite [2].
+The upper row in the figure shows the 9 separate, coarse bands of the ALI sensor, while below that are displayed the 220 narrow, contiguous bands of the Hyperion sensor.
 Data collected from this sensor is possibly the largest open source of hyperspectral imagery available to the public as of this writing, with over 80,000 images available for download from the United States Geological Survey’s (USGS) EarthExplorer online tool [5].
 Aerial capture of HSI is particularly useful for mining, agriculture, and many fields of earth science [3].
 HSI technology can be used to measure the health of crops, rainforests, or coral reefs, or to see through the smoke of a forest fire [6].

 Obstacles in Hyperspectral Imaging

 Because hyperspectral imaging is a relatively young technology, it is still hindered by several issues that present challenges to data scientists.
 One issue facing researchers is the size and quantity of the data captured.
 Compared to typical digital images which contain three values per pixel (red, green, and blue), hyperspectral images often contain hundreds of values per pixel.
-Scans from the Hyperion sensor, which records roughly 220 bands, contain 242 values for every pixel in the image (it includes bands with unusable data) [4] [7].
+Scans from the Hyperion sensor, which records roughly 220 bands, contain 242 values for every pixel in the image (including bands with unusable data) [4] [7].
 This results in a single hyperspectral image containing 200 to 400 megabytes of data.
 Working with a satellite that captures images 24 hours a day, this quickly adds up to many terabytes of data that must be stored on site or transmitted back to Earth.
 For data scientists, this immense amount of information is sometimes more than necessary to perform material classification or other analytical tasks, so they rely on dimensionality reduction techniques that isolate the most relevant information.

 The outstanding spectral resolution of hyperspectral images means spatial resolution is often sacrificed.
 Spatial resolution is defined as the real-world area covered by a single pixel in an image [9].
 In factory settings, hyperspectral image sensors used along assembly lines to assess product quality are often recording images of only a few hundred pixels [8].
 The spectral information of these few pixels is usually enough to identify bruises on fruit or sugar content in potatoes.
 Satellite hyperspectral imagery does not have nearly the spatial resolution one might find on Google Maps Satellite View.
 White lines on roads are clearly visible from Google’s satellites in most areas, indicating a spatial resolution of only a few inches.
 In contrast, a single pixel in a Hyperion scan represents an area of 30 square meters [4].
 Thus, when speaking about satellite hyperspectral imagery, it is often impossible to distinguish any structure smaller than a large building or highway as of this writing.
 This limitation can be addressed to an extent by bringing the sensor closer to the subject (i.e., flying the sensor lower to the ground or using a plane or unmanned drone instead of satellites).